Get a quote, configure a custom safety solution or ask a question. We're here to help!

-Molten sulphur tank cars are typically bottom unloaded directly into underground pits or insulated storage tanks.
+Molten sulfur tank cars are typically bottom unloaded directly into underground pits or insulated storage tanks.
 Over the road trailers are typically bottom unloaded from the rear of the truck using either a stainless steel flex hose or a 3” jacketed or heat traced, ANSI 150 lb. rated carbon steel loading arm.
-The arm itself, will be fitted to a support standpost, and will be self-draining in design.
+The arm itself will be fitted to a support standpost and will be self-draining in design.

 We would also recommend that the arm be fitted with a parking latch and parking sensor to ensure that the arm is stored in a safe place when not in operation.

 Since molten sulfur rail cars can have off-set crash boxes SafeRack recommends a wider telescoping access gangway (48″-60″ is preferable) as it helps improve access and egress to and from the railcar.
 In addition, a wider gangway will reduce the risk of the operator’s PPE getting caught, torn or damaged, and will improve productivity and safety.
 Powered gangway solutions are also an option, with both hydraulic and pneumatic solutions being commonly used.

 Each gangway will be fitted with a two-rail safety cage for the railcar crash box.
 This will be a center 6’ x 7-6”’ safety cage to sit directly over the cashbox; and will provide a safe, secure work environment for your operator when accessing hatches on railcars.

 For tank truck applications (loading or unloading) SafeRack’s standard 24” wide Self-Adjusting (SAS) gangway with a deeper 4’x6’x4-rail safety cage would be the preferred solution.